truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

 {{< /expand >}}
 {{< /expand >}}

-### Query Command done done
+### Query Command
 Use the `query` command to list all configured datasets, enter `storage dataset query`.
-Information provided includes id (name), type, name, pool encyprtion settings, child datasets, comments, ACL mode and type, checksum, compression settings, quota settings, and other settings found on the Dataset add and edit screens in the UI.
+Information provided includes id (name), type, name, pool encryption settings, child datasets, comments, ACL mode and type, checksum, compression settings, quota settings, and other settings found on the Dataset add and edit screens in the UI.
 To include the services consuming the dataset use the `storage dataset details` command.

 {{< expand "Using the Query Command" "v" >}}